chrizog/someipy/docs/subscribing_events.rst

 Step 4: Activate Subscription
 -----------------------------

 As the last step, you finally need to subscribe to eventgroups.
 The ``subscribe_eventgroup`` will store the passed eventgroup ID internally.
 When a server offers a service with the corresponding eventgroup ID the ``ClientServiceInstance`` will actually subscribe to the server.
-The ``subscribe_eventgroup`` function can be called multiple teams with different eventgroup IDs.
+The ``subscribe_eventgroup`` function can be called multiple times with different eventgroup IDs.

 .. code-block:: python